functional-sc/ulisp-managed-state-event-loop/README.md

 can share state in the same easy format.

-In the next example, we show addition functions sharing their state by notating a name in the 4th optional list item:
+In the next example, we show addition functions sharing their state by notating a name in the 4th optional list item.

+This allows `my-function-add1` and `my-function-add2` to share the same state, in this case 1000 and the same for last two functions.
+The name can be any symbol and it is not displayed.

 ```lisp
 ;; showcase names: add 1, 2 and 3 respectively